prorata12/CS482-Graphics-Project/README.md

 > (4) Billboarding

-A few more techniques are used throughout this project, and the details and demo video are in ppt file
+A few more techniques are used throughout this project, and the details and demo video are in pdf file